TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: Abstract

 \section{Abstract}

 TCBench is a benchmark for evaluating global, short to medium-range (1-5 days) forecasts of tropical cyclone (TC) track and intensity.
 To allow a fair and model-agnostic comparison, TCBench builds on the IBTrACS observational dataset and formulates TC forecasting as predicting the time evolution of an existing tropical system conditioned on its initial position and intensity.
-TCBench includes state-of-the-art dynamical (TIGGE) and neural weather models (AIFS, Pangu-Weather, FourCastNet v2, GenCast).
-If not readily available, baseline tracks are consistently derived from model outputs using the TempestExtremes library.
-For evaluation, TCBench provides deterministic and probabilistic storm-following metrics.
-On 2023 test cases, neural weather models skillfully forecast TC tracks, while skillful intensity forecasts require additional steps such as post-processing.
+TCBench includes state-of-the-art physics-based (TIGGE) and Artificial Intelligence Weather Prediction (AIWP) models (AIFS, Pangu-Weather, FourCastNet v2, GenCast, FNV3).
+If not readily available (e.g., from the NOAA website as is done with TIGGE), TC tracks are consistently derived from model outputs using the TempestExtremes library.
+TCBench provides deterministic and probabilistic storm-following metrics.
+On 2023 test cases, AIWP models skillfully forecast TC tracks, while skillful intensity forecasts require additional steps such as post-processing or task-specific training.
 Designed for accessibility, TCBench helps AI practitioners tackle domain-relevant TC challenges and equips tropical meteorologists with data-driven tools and workflows to improve prediction and TC process understanding.
 By lowering barriers to reproducible, process-aware evaluation of extreme events, TCBench aims to democratize data-driven TC forecasting.